Metal-on-metal hip replacement implants

 - Metal-on-metal (MoM) hip implants (in which the articulating surfaces of the implant are made from metal) have been used for many years in Australia but their use is declining.

-- The relative performance of all hip implants has been actively monitored by the TGA since the inception of the National Joint Replacement Registry (NJRR) in 1999.
+- The relative performance of all hip implants has been actively monitored by the TGA since the inception of the Australian Orthopaedic Association National Joint Replacement Registry (AOANJRR) in 1999.
 The data from the NJRR show that there are MoM implants that perform just as well as other types of hip implants.

 - MoM hip implants are used in some total conventional hip replacements, in which the femoral head is totally replaced by the implant, and in almost all total resurfacing hip replacements, in which a metal cap is placed over the femoral head (i.e. the femoral head is only "capped" or "resurfaced").
 MoM hip implants that have been found to require early replacement are mainly those implants used in conventional total hip replacements with a larger size of femoral head, and implants with small femoral heads used in the resurfacing hip replacement procedure.
 This emerging knowledge has changed surgical practice, with surgeons now better able to tailor the choice of implant to the needs of individual patients.

 - The true incidence and nature of adverse health outcomes due to release of metal (chromium and cobalt) ions and particles from these implants has not yet been established.
 At this time, there is insufficient evidence to conclusively demonstrate that MoM hip implants produce side effects beyond those that may occur at the site of implantation.
 However, metal ions have been reported to be associated with effects on the heart, nervous system, endocrine system and skin.